 You can see polyphenols in these beautiful black barley grains.
-These dark grains are pack with Anthocyanins are colored water-soluble pigments and are one of the phytochemicala referred to as polyphenols.
-These are naturally occurring compounds that are what give plants their colours and help to protect them from various stress that they might face in nature, such as high levels of sunlight.
-Many research studies suggest that consuming these plant Phytochemicals, including polyphenols, are good for you as they are antioxidants.
+These dark grains are packed with anthocyanins – coloured water-soluble pigments – and are one of the phytochemicals referred to as polyphenols.
+These are naturally occurring compounds that are what give plants their colours and help to protect them from various stresses that they might face in nature, such as high levels of sunlight.
+Many research studies suggest that consuming these plant phytochemicals, including polyphenols, are good for you as they are antioxidants.

-- Flavonoids: Have a potential effect on radical scavenging and inflammatory reactions.
+- Flavonoids: these have a potential effect on radical scavenging and inflammatory reactions.
 They are predominantly found in fruits, vegetables, legumes, red wine, and green tea.
 They are further divided into a number of subgroups namely, flavones, flavonols, flavanones, isoflavones, anthocyanidins, chalcones, and catechins.